The Quality Standard for sustainable investing

 Sustainability themed investing

-Investing in companies or sectors related to a specific sustainability theme, e.g. clean energy, health, sustainable agriculture, diversity.
+Investing in companies or sectors having activities contributing to one or more sustainability themes (e.g. clean energy, health, sustainable agriculture, diversity), or investing with specific sustainability-related objectives.

 Impact investing

-Investing in companies or projects dedicated to creating concrete and measurable positive social or environmental impact through their products or services.
+Investing in companies or projects dedicated to creating concrete and measurable positive social or environmental impact through their products or services, integrating intentionality, additionality and impact measurement.

 Outperforming a benchmark